- What is the average cost of renters insurance in Virginia?

 Cheapest renters insurance in Virginia

-State Farm is the cheapest renters insurance company in Virginia based on our rate analysis with an average annual premium of $130.
+Our analysis shows that State Farm is the cheapest renters insurance company in Virginia, with an average annual premium of $130.

-Below are the cheapest renters insurance companies in Virginia and their average annual premiums.
+Here is the list of the cheapest renters insurance companies in Virginia along with their average annual premiums.

 Company name | Average annual premium |